Last Updated on February 9, 2021 by

 Benzo withdrawal inherently has the risk of seizure associated with rapid withdrawal.
-This is due to the up-regulated (more sensitive) Glutamate receptors over stimulating the neurology once the benzodiazepine is removed.
+This is due to the up-regulated (more sensitive) glutamate receptors overstimulating the neurology once the benzo (or drug, alcohol, etc.) is removed.

-When the Xanax (Alprazolam), the Klonopin (Clonazepam), Ativan (Lorazepam) or the Valium (Diazepam) is suddenly removed, the GABA receptors already down-regulated to the drug, will be undersupplied by the body’s natural GABA and the receptors to that natural GABA will be less sensitive to any inhibitory influence from the drug, or natural sources.
-Simply using a GABA supplement usually will not calm the person, as they already have “numbed” GABA receptors.
+When Xanax (alprazolam), Klonopin (clonazepam), Ativan (lorazepam), or Valium (diazepam) is suddenly removed, the GABA receptors have already down-regulated to the drug.
+The receptors will be undersupplied by the body’s natural GABA.
+The receptors to that natural GABA will be less sensitive to any inhibitory influence from the drug, or natural sources.
+This is why simply using a GABA supplement usually will not calm the person, as they already have “numbed” GABA receptors.

-In rapid withdrawal, the up-regulated Glutamate will now continue to over-stimulate with no regulation from the inhibitory side and the person could well experience a seizure, hence the reasoning for a slow a deliberate taper.
-Readers and followers of the Ashton’s manual are familiar with this approach.
+In rapid withdrawal, the up-regulated glutamate will now continue to overstimulate with no regulation from the inhibitory side.
+The person could well experience a seizure, hence the reasoning for a slow a deliberate taper.
+Readers and followers of Ashton’s Manual are familiar with this approach.

 But what about the symptoms that arise even with a benzodiazepine withdrawal slow taper.
 What about the underlying anxiety?
 Is there anything that can be done about that?
 And what about the cases where Orthomolecular Medicine does not seem to be able to quell the anxiety?